disneystreaming/neutrino/README.md

 ## Binary Releases
 Currently, the project is built based on apache spark 2.3 and scala 2.11, and we are working to release it with more spark and scala versions.

-You can consume it with maven like this:
+You can add the dependency with maven like this:
 ```xml
 <dependency>
     <groupId>com.hulu.neutrino</groupId>